MineExplorer/BlockEngine/README.md

 The library also adds vanilla tool types such as swords, pickaxes, shovels, axes, hoes and shears defined in **ToolType** namespace.

 Another way to create items is item classes.
 You can specify all item properties and functions in a class derived from one of the base classes added by the library.
-Base classes includes **ItemCommon**, **ItemFood**, **ItemThrowable**, **ItemArmor** and **ItemTool**.
+Base item classes include **ItemCommon**, **ItemFood**, **ItemThrowable**, **ItemArmor** and **ItemTool**.
 It may seem complicated, but very useful to defining new item types or advanced items such as tools.

 ### BlockRegistry module
 **BlockRegistry** is a block registration module.
 You can add blocks in similar way to Core Engine API, but special types system replaced with block types.
 **Block types** have correct JavaScript naming for properties and can inherit properties from another block type!
 Also module adds some default block types such as: stairs, slabs and blocks with rotation on 6 sides.
 You can define block from block class similar to ItemRegistry module as well.
-Block base classes includes **BlockBase** and **BlockRotative** and some other classes for built-in types.
+Base block classes include **BlockBase** and **BlockRotative** and some other classes for built-in types.

 ### TileEntityBase class
 This is must have thing if you want to create tile entities in multiplayer mod.
 Original tile entity prototypes have complicated and inconvenient structure for adding client/server side functions and events, when with decorators from *BlockEngine.Decorators* namespace you can just mark methods as container or network events or client side functions, and they will be inherited in derived classes.